bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

   attack][topic side channels] under certain circumstances.
 It's worth noting that Bitcoin Core does not use ECDH and is not affected.
-There is ongoing work to try to detect when future changes to compilers might cause similar problems, allowing changes to be made in advance.
+There is ongoing work to try to detect when future changes to compilers might cause similar problems, allowing changes to be made in advance. {% assign timestamp="1:04:21" %}

-- [Core Lightning 23.05rc2][] is a release candidate for the next version of this LN implementation.
+- [Core Lightning 23.05rc2][] is a release candidate for the next version of this LN implementation. {% assign timestamp="1:05:07" %}

-- [Bitcoin Core 23.2rc1][] is a release candidate for a maintenance release of the previous major version of Bitcoin Core.
+- [Bitcoin Core 23.2rc1][] is a release candidate for a maintenance release of the previous major version of Bitcoin Core. {% assign timestamp="1:05:20" %}

-- [Bitcoin Core 24.1rc3][] is a release candidate for a maintenance release of the current version of Bitcoin Core.
+- [Bitcoin Core 24.1rc3][] is a release candidate for a maintenance release of the current version of Bitcoin Core. {% assign timestamp="1:05:20" %}

-- [Bitcoin Core 25.0rc2][] is a release candidate for the next major version of Bitcoin Core.
+- [Bitcoin Core 25.0rc2][] is a release candidate for the next major version of Bitcoin Core. {% assign timestamp="1:05:20" %}

 ## Notable code and documentation changes